oneapi-src/oneDAL/docs/source/onedal/algorithms/decomposition/pca.rst

 The choice of covariance matrix or correlation matrix is application-dependent.
 More specifically, if scaling of the features is important for a problem, which is often the case, using the correlation matrix to compute principal components is more appropriate.
-By default, oneDAL uses the correlation matrix to compute the principal components.
+By default, oneAPI Data Analytics Library (oneDAL) uses the correlation matrix to compute the principal components.
 It is possible to use the covariance matrix by passing "precomputed" as method and feeding a covariance matrix as input to the PCA algorithm.
 To compute the covariance matrix, the :ref:`Covariance <alg_covariance>` algorithm can be used.